The commutative algebra of congruence ideals and applications to number theory: Introduction

+There is a perfect pairing $\TT \times L \to \mco$ given by $(T,g)=a_1(g|T)$, the coefficient of $q=e^{2\pi iz}$ in the Fourier expansion of $g|T\in L$.
+This pairing above implies that congruence modules of $\mbb T$ and $L$ associated to $f$ are dual to each other, so one may as well work with the congruence module of $\mbb T$.
+This perspective has proved to be powerful because the Hecke algebra $\mbb T$ acts on a plethora of other modules, like the Betti cohomology of the modular curve $X_1(N) $ with $E$ or $\mco$-coefficients, which are easier to study using cohomological techniques.

 The connection of congruence modules to discriminants of pairings discussed above is a key observation in Hida's result relating congruences mod $p$ between $f$ and other Hecke eigenforms $g$ to the $p$-divisibility of (the algebraic part of) an $L$-value $L(1,\Ad_f)$; see \cite{Hida:1981a}.
-The pairing above means that congruence modules of $\mbb T$ and $S_2(\Gamma_1(N),\mco)$ associated to $f$ are dual to each other, so one may as well work with the congruence module of $\mbb T$.
-This perspective has proved to be powerful because the Hecke algebra $\mbb T$ acts on a plethora of other modules, like the Betti cohomology of the modular curve $X_1(N) $ with $K$ or $\mco$-coefficients, which are easier to study using cohomological techniques.
 Hida studies congruences of newforms in $S_2(\Gamma_1(N),\mco)$ using the action of the Hecke algebra on $L=\hh^1(X_1(N),\mco)$ equipped with its Poincar\'e pairing.
 To show that the congruence module attached to $L$ and $f$ captures all congruences between $f$ and other forms of weight 2 and level $N$, one has to relate congruence modules arising from $S_2(\Gamma_1(N),\mco)$ and $\hh^1(X_1(N),\mco)$; see \cite{Hida:1981b} and \cite{Ribet:1983a}.
 This is an ongoing theme in the study of congruences; cf.~\cite{Bockle/Khare/Manning:2021b} for a recent result in this vein.
 The fine integral study of congruences between modular forms is at the heart of Wiles' proof~\cite{Wiles:1995} of the modularity of semistable elliptic curves over $\mbb Q$; see Thorne's survey~\cite{Thorne:2024} for an excellent introduction to the role of congruence in the study of Galois representations.